fastapi/fastapi/deployment.md

 ## Deploy the FastAPI Project

 Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.

+**Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.

 ## Environment Variables